 First, the reason I chose Math instead of Reading is because the numbers reported by colleges in their Common Data Sets are for students with scores above 700 on the SAT and above 30 on the ACT, and these scores are roughly equivalent for the Math section.
 This is not true for the Reading section.

-All calculations for the list of universities with the most students in the top 5% on standardized testing in math used the 2018-19 Common Data Set (CDS) for each university.
+All calculations used the most recent Common Data Set (CDS) available for each university.
 Numbers used are from Sections B and C of the Common Data Set.
 The former has data for the numbers of students at each university, while the latter has testing data for those schools.
 To make it easier to follow what I’m talking about, I’ve included the numbers used for Ohio State (OSU) so you can see where in the CDS the numbers are coming from.

-The next task was to figure out the percentage of students with an SAT Math score of 700 or above or an ACT Math score of 30 or above.
-Of these two groups, whichever reported percentage was higher (SAT 700+ or ACT 30+) I multiplied by the percentage of students submitting scores from that test.
-At OSU, 59% of SAT takers scored 700 or above on the Math section, and only 44% of ACT takers scored 30 or above.
-Thus, I multiplied .59 by .35, which was the percentage who submitted SAT scores; the result was .2065.
-Since I used SAT scores for 35% of the students, I needed to use ACT scores for 65% of the students.
-Thus, I multiplied .44 by .65, yielding .286.
-Adding .286 and .2065 resulted in a total of 49.25% of OSU students with a standardized math test score in the top 5%.
+The next task was to figure out the percentage of freshmen with an SAT Math score of 700 or above or an ACT Math score of 30 or above, using the data in section C1 of the CDS.
+Of these two groups, whichever reported percentage was higher (percentage with SAT 700+ or percentage with ACT 30+) I multiplied by the percentage of students submitting scores from that test.
+At OSU, 42% of SAT takers scored 700 or above on the Math section, and only 38% of ACT takers scored 30 or above.
+Thus, I multiplied .42 by .36, which was the percentage who submitted SAT scores; the result was .1512.
+Since I used SAT scores for 36% of the students, I needed to use ACT scores for 64% of the students.
+Thus, I multiplied .38 by .64, yielding .2432.
+Adding .2432 and .1512 resulted in a total of 39.44% of OSU students with a standardized math test score in the top 5%.

-Multiplying this percentage by 41,572 leaves us with 20,474 OSU students with a Math section SAT or ACT score in the top 5%.
+Multiplying this percentage by 8679 leaves us with 3423 OSU freshmen with a Math section SAT or ACT score in the top 5%.
 I rounded this score–as well as those for all other universities–to the nearest 100 for the list, since I’m not trying to provide a definitive list of exact numbers, but rather to make a point that there are many extremely capable students in places folks might not expect to have such high numbers.